gruntwork-io/terraform-aws-utilities/modules/prepare-pex-environment/README.md

 - The PEX binary is directly executable in Unix environments (Linux or Mac OS X).
 However, for all environments, it can be run using python (e.g `python my.pex`).

+- There is a known limitation in Windows environments with python 2 that prevents the usage of pex in directories with a long path name.
+The pex pathing for imports does not seem to support long path names on Windows, hitting the 255 character limitation of path names.